Children and Legal Dependents of Employees Tuition Grant

 The tuition benefit at CSP also applies to the children of employees who become disabled while employed by CSP and continue to be unable to work.
 The tuition grant will be applied using the employee’s FTE percentage at the time of the disability.

 Employee and Spouse Tuition Waivers

-CSP offers a tuition waiver plan to full-time employees (75% of tuition waived) and their spouses (50% of tuition waived) beginning the semester after completion of one full year of continuous employment.
-Part-time employees are eligible for a prorated portion of the tuition waiver based on their FTE percentage.
+CSP offers a tuition waiver plan to full-time employees (75% of the standard rate of tuition waived) and their spouses (50% of the standard rate of tuition waived) beginning the semester after completion of one full year of continuous employment.
+Part-time regular employees are eligible for a prorated portion of the tuition waiver based on their FTE percentage.